swedenconnect/technical-framework/OIDC - Sweden Connect - Claims and Scopes Specification.md

 - To obtain name and date of birth claims, include the `https://id.oidc.se/scope/naturalPersonInfo` scope (section 3.1 of  \[[OIDC.Sweden.Claims](#oidc-sweden-claims)\]).

-- For the eIDAS Person Identifier, which is the eIDAS identity delivered from the foreign member state, include an explicit claim request for the `https://id.swedenconnect.se/claim/eidasPersonIdentifier` claim ([2.1.6](#eidas-person-identifier).

 - For the transaction identifier holding the ID of the SAML assertion delivered from the foreign member state (as described in section 2.5 of \[[SAML.SC.Attributes](#saml-sc-attributes)\]), include an explicit claim request for the `txn` claim ([[RFC8417](#rfc8417)\]).

 - For the country code of the eIDAS country at which the user was authenticated (as described in section 2.5 of \[[SAML.SC.Attributes](#saml-sc-attributes)\]), include an explicit claim request for the `https://id.swedenconnect.se/claim/eidasCountry` claim ([2.1.7](#eidas-country)).

 - For all other optional eIDAS attributes (see [Appendix A](#conversion-of-eidas-attributes)), an explicit claim request should be included.
 These claims SHOULD NOT be marked as "essential" since they are not mandatory according to \[[eIDAS.Attributes](#eidas-attr)\].

+> Section 2.2.1 of \[[eIDAS.Attributes](#eidas-attr)\] defines the eIDAS Minimum Dataset for Natural Persons.
+This set comprises of the eIDAS attributes FamilyName, FirstName, DateOfBirth and PersonIdentifier.
+In order for a Relying Party to obtain the corresponding OpenID Connect claims from an eIDAS authentication it should specify the `https://id.oidc.se/scope/naturalPersonInfo` and `https://id.swedenconnect.se/scope/eidasNaturalPersonIdentity` scopes in an authentication request sent to the Swedish eIDAS Connector.

 <a name="references"></a>